CRI Group’s 3rd ABAC Summit 2019 Sets the Tone at the Top

 Benefits to Attendees

 Apart from the speeches of the distinguished experts, the summit included highly informative work sessions, group discussions, Q&A periods and plenary sessions to address the many challenges being faced by the corporate world.
 A post-event survey of the attendees found that 82 percent face challenges raising awareness amongst employees about anti-bribery and anti-corruption measures.
-They are doing something to remedy that, however 88 percent said they are looking to implement ABMS certification and/or ABMS training at their organizations within the next six months.
+They are doing something to remedy that, however 88 percent said they are looking to implement ABMS certification and/or ABMS training at their organisations within the next six months.

 Mr. Zafar Anjum thanked the government officials, speakers and participants of the event for taking corruption and bribery as a serious issue and joining hands with CRI Group to share knowledge and expertise.
 Mr. Anjum has dedicated over 30 years to the areas of fraud prevention, protective integrity, security and compliance.
 His expertise helps create secure networks across challenging global markets.